Karuna Therapeutics Announces - GuruFocus.com

-Karuna Therapeutics, Inc. (NASDAQ: KRTX) (“Karuna”), a clinical-stage biopharmaceutical company driven to create and deliver transformative medicines for people living with psychiatric and neurological conditions, today announced that it has commenced an underwritten public offering of $600.00 million of its common stock.
-Karuna also intends to grant the underwriters a 30-day option to purchase an additional $90.0 million of its common stock offered in the public offering.
-All the shares in the proposed offering are to be sold by Karuna.
+Karuna Therapeutics, Inc. (NASDAQ: KRTX) (“Karuna”), a clinical-stage biopharmaceutical company driven to create and deliver transformative medicines for people living with psychiatric and neurological conditions, today announced the pricing of an upsized underwritten public offering of 3,488,373 shares of its common stock at a public offering price of $215.00 per share.
+The gross proceeds to Karuna from the offering, before deducting the underwriting discounts and commissions and other estimated offering expenses, are expected to be approximately $750.0 million.
+The offering is expected to close on or about August 12, 2022, subject to customary closing conditions.
+All the shares in the offering are being sold by Karuna.
+In addition, Karuna has granted the underwriters a 30-day option to purchase up to an additional 523,255 shares of common stock.

 Goldman Sachs & Co.
 LLC and J.P.
 Morgan are acting as joint book-running managers for the offering.
 Jefferies is also acting as a book-running manager.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Stifel, Guggenheim Securities and RBC Capital Markets are acting as lead managers, and JMP Securities, a Citizens Company, and Wedbush PacGrow are acting as co-managers for the offering.

 The shares are being offered by Karuna pursuant to an effective shelf registration statement that was previously filed with the Securities and Exchange Commission (“SEC”).
 The offering is being made only by means of a written prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
+A preliminary prospectus supplement relating to and describing the terms of the offering has been filed with the SEC and is available on the SEC’s website at www.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any offer or sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.